The Curious Incident of the Dog in the Night-Time

 DIRECTOR | Alice Bennett (she/her)

-CHOREOGRAPHER AND DIRECTOR | Emma Bowker (she/her)
+MOVEMENT DIRECTOR and DIRECTOR | Emma Bowker (she/her)

 PRODUCERS | Gabriel Cradden (he/him) and Pippa Kyle (she/her)